 Most people are familiar with telemedicine being used to provide basic medical consultations to patients in rural or medical underserved areas.

 Patients sit in an exam room and connect with an off-site physician or nurse practitioner via secure video conferencing.
-However, medical providers, companies, and even the military are using telemedicine for to provide care well beyond the exam room.
-Let’s take a look
+However, medical providers, companies, and even the military are using telemedicine to provide care well beyond the exam room.
+Let’s take a look.

 Typically, when students get sick, they see the school nurse.
 The nurse evaluates students, and if it is determined they are not faking, calls the students’ parents to pick them up.
 The parents then make an appointment for their child to see a doctor before he or she returns to school.
 The whole process can take days.